GolosChain/golos-reference/market/dex_short.md

 price manipulation by big players.

-If there is a 10% premium on BitUSD relative to the feed, then the attacker would have to increase reported price feed (value of BTS) by 10% just to get the force-settlement price to equal the previously fair value for BitUSD.
+If there is a 10% premium on BitUSD relative to the feed, then the attacker would have to increase reported price feed (value of GOLOS) by 10% just to get the force-settlement price to equal the previously fair value for BitUSD.
 They would have to push beyond 10% before the short starts taking a loss relative to a voluntary cover.
 All savvy market